nqyy/uiuc-course-god/README.md

-# course-explorer
+# UIUC-Course-Explorer
-Automatically check and register courses for UIUC students
+ Automatically check and register courses for students

+Created by Xavier Chi.